Fishing - Popular Smallmouth Bass Flies

 How to fish it:

-– Make short strips along the bottom.
+– Use short strips along rocks, gravel, and ledges.

 3. Hexagenia Mayflies

-Hexagenia mayflies are a special kind of opportunity.
-When the hatch is on, it can create some of the most memorable fishing of the season.
-These large insects are important food items for both trout and smallmouth bass, especially during evening and nighttime feeding windows.
-Among smallmouth bass flies, hex patterns have a seasonal role, but they can be extraordinarily effective when timing is right.
+Hexagenia mayflies are a special opportunity pattern.
+When the hatch is on, it can create some of the most memorable smallmouth fishing of the season.
+These large insects become important food items during warm-weather evenings, especially in rivers and sheltered water where bass can feed near the surface with confidence.

 How to fish it:

-– Focus on twilight and night conditions.
+– Focus on twilight and nighttime conditions.

 4. Cicada Flies